UCD-pbio-rclub/RethinkingV2_John.Davis/14_8_2019/Ch.8_HW.md

 ![](Ch.8_HW_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-Including bed led to a lower WAIC and it has more weight, but the other model is well within the range of the difference.
+Including bed led to a lower WAIC and it has more weight, but the other model is well within the range of the error difference.
 It looks like bed A had on average less blooms than beds B and C. This can also be seen in the `coeftab` table

 ### 7H4.
 The values in data(nettle) are data on language diversity in 74 nations.130 The meaning of each column is given below,
   (1) country: Name of the country